Friends of the Library

 Due to changing community conditions and a rise is COVID-19 cases in the Flathead Valley, an indoor event of this size is not a safe environment to staff the book sale.
 Friends of ImagineIF Libraries have made the decision to cancel this year’s event.

 Sunday, 11 am-4 pm

 Thousands of items will be for sale, with all proceeds benefiting ImagineIF Libraries.
-Donations are welcome year round!
-Bring your donations to the log cabin in Lions Park across from Hilton Garden Inn.
-The cabin has a covered porch where you can place your donations.
+Donations are being accepted at the barrels located at each ImagineIF location.
 Please no magazines, text books, or encyclopedias.

 - Homebound Service